From artisan to washed rind, a useful A to (almost) Z of some of the common cheese jargon used on the site and in cheese-making.

 Pasteurised: partial sterilisation through heat, which kills any micro-organisms in the milk.
 This usually lessens the flavour profile, but also gives a more consistent quality.

 Pate: Interior of the cheese.

 Pong: the best cheese shop in the world!

 Raw milk: unpasteurised natural milk, not having been processed in any way.

 Scalding: Curd is heated for a longer period of time, the whey separates creating a slightly “rubbery” texture which

 can be seen on cheeses such as Abondance and Emmental.

-Washed Rind: refers to the washing of the exterior of the cheese, with brine, annatto or with alcohol.
-Cheeses are washed periodically during affinage, depending upon the style of the cheese.
+Washed Rind: refers to the washing of the exterior, with brine, annatto or with alcohol.
+Cheeses are washed periodically during affinage, depending upon the style.